of 1st Choice

-- Optional opinion pieces, reflections and exercises follow, that allow for a deep (but unpressured) dive into the topics.
-An immersion process.
+2. Selected from a menu of optional opinion pieces, reflections and exercises - participants are able to take a deep (but unpressured) dive into the topic/s.
+(An immersion process).

 (This phase resonates with appreciative inquiry (and touches on the not-so-positive) as well as with aspects of humble inquiry.
 Eminent educational and cognitive psychologist Jerome Bruner believed that “the richest learning comes from narrative ….
 It deals in human or human-like intention and action and the vicissitudes and consequences that mark their course”.
 This is where a "right brain" aspect is added to the process)